-- Regarding the documents you send to clients for review, e-signature, and filling out, there are two distinct processes you must learn.
-Learning the difference between the two and which forms are under each heading takes some time.
+- Regarding creating the documents you send to clients for review, e-signature, and filling out, there are two distinct processes you must learn.
+Learning the difference between the two and which forms are under each heading takes time.
 It’s not 100% intuitive.

-- There’s no client facing app for their smartphone.
-My clients don’t use the secure messaging feature.
+- There’s no client-facing app for their smartphone.
+For the most part, my clients don’t use the secure messaging feature.
 It’s too inconvienent because it requires them to sign into the portal.
 If it was an app on their phone some of them would probably use it.

-- The appointments on the calendar are not easy to identify in terms of which office the client is scheduled for (in office vs home visit, etc) – there is a color coding line on the edge of each appointment but it is difficult to see.
-This means you need to memorize the color for each office type.
-If you use SP’s Telehealth platform it automatically assigns Place Of Service 02 to claims and there is an icon indicating a video camera which is pretty much the only obvious office assignment.
+- The appointments on the calendar are not easy to identify in terms of which office the client is scheduled for (in-office vs home visit or telehealth, etc).
+There is a color coding line on the edge of each appointment on the schedule but it is difficult to see.
+This means you need to memorize the color for each office type or open each appointment to see where the appointment is scheduled for.

 CREATING DOCUMENTS, INFORMED CONSENTS, ASSESSMENTS, TREATMENT PLANS, AND PROGRESS NOTES – this is one of the best parts of Simple Practice!

-- Looking up diagnosis codes is fairly straightforward.
+- Looking up diagnosis codes is straightforward.

 - There are two processes to learn to create documents.